mikewurtz/taskman/docs/taskman-design.md

 Options:
   --user-id <user-id>
   		The user or client ID issuing the request (e.g., client001).
 This flag is required.
+  --server-address <host:port>
+        The gRPC server address to connect to (e.g., localhost:50051).
+Defaults to localhost:50051 if not set.
   --help
   		Display help information for the get-status command.